 Students are expected to meet their attendance requirements at the practicum placement site each Practicum day.
 If students must be absent for any reason, they must notify the agency at the beginning of the work day in addition to contacting the Director of Field Education/Liaison.
 Students are allowed two personal days per semester.
 When a personal day is taken the student is able to count the number of hours they would have accumulated that day toward their weekly total.
 Student will need to note the personal day that was taken in the memo section of their time sheet in IPT.
 Any absences once the student has utilized their two personal days willing need to be made up prior to the end of the current semester.

-Student must completed his/her agency obligation by the end of the semester.
+Student must complete his/her agency obligation by the end of the semester.
 Students who do not fulfill their obligation in achieving 224 hours by the end of the semester risk failing the course and required to repeat the course.

 Other Attendance Related Guidelines: